s4r4v4n04/writeup-saravan/bandit.md

 password:z7WtoNQU2XfjmMtWA8u5rN4vzqu4v99S<br>

 # Level 7 -> 8
-the aim of this level is to find the password in the file data.txt next to the word millionth cat data.txt | grep millionth<br>
+the aim of this level is to find the password in the file data.txt next to the word millionth<br>
+cat data.txt | grep millionth<br>
 cat is used to see the content in the file<br>
 password:TESKZC0XvTetK0S9xNwm25STk5iWrBvP<br>

 # Level 8 -> 9
-the aim of this level is to find the password data.txt which is only one line of text ls<br>
+the aim of this level is to find the password data.txt which is only one line of text<br>
+ls<br>
 sort data.txt | uniq -u<br>
 ls is used <br>